afnan1992/Toronto-real-estate-project/README.md

 # Setting up Infrastructure using Terraform

-   Go to the root directory of this project cd into terrafrom directory terraform apply -var "db_password=YourPassword" (This is needed to setup the password for redshift cluster) terraform destroy (To destroy the structure)
+1. Go to the root directory of this project
+2. cd into terrafrom directory
+3. terraform apply -var "db_password=YourPassword" (This is needed to setup the password for redshift cluster)
+4. terraform destroy (To destroy the Infrastructure)

 # How to Run